Chayote: Description

 In the most common variety, the fruit is roughly pear-shaped, somewhat flattened and with coarse wrinkles, ranging from 10–25 cm long, with thin green skin fused with green to white flesh, and a single, large, flattened stone.
 This seed or stone can be up to 10 cm long by 7 cm wide.
 Some varieties have spiny fruits.
 Depending on the variety, a single fruit can weigh up to 1.2 kg.
-The flesh has a fairly bland taste, and the texture is described as a cross between a potato and a cucumber.
+The flesh has a very watery but complex taste and the texture is described as a cross between a potato and a cucumber.
+Natives describe the spiny varieties as being more flavorful than the spineless ones.

 The chayote vine can be grown on the ground, but as a climbing plant, it will grow onto anything, and can easily rise as high as 12 m when support is provided.
 It has heart-shaped leaves, 10–25 cm wide and tendrils on the stem.
 The plant bears male flowers in clusters and solitary female flowers.

 Culinary uses

 Although many people are familiar only with the fruit as being edible, the root, stem, seeds and leaves are edible as well.
 The tubers of the plant are eaten like potatoes and other root vegetables, while the shoots and leaves are often consumed in salads and stir-fries.
+Tubers are known as "chin-chayote" in central México.

 The fruit does not need to be peeled to be cooked or fried in slices.
-It has a very mild flavor.
-It is commonly served with seasonings (e.g., salt, butter and pepper in Australia) or in a dish with other vegetables and flavorings.
+It has a very mild, lightly sweet flavor while the seeds have a nutty taste.
+It is commonly served with seasonings or in a dish with other vegetables and flavorings.
 It can also be boiled, stuffed, mashed, baked, fried, or pickled in escabeche sauce.
 Both fruit and seed are rich in amino acids and vitamin C. Fresh green fruit are firm and without brown spots or signs of sprouting; smaller fruit are usually more tender.
 Chayote can be sliced lengthwise and eaten using salad dressing dip.
-The seed is edible and tasty to some when served cold, dipped in dressing.
+The seed is edible and is sometimes served cold, dipped in dressing.
+There are two varieties available; dark green and light green.
+The dark green variety is much more tender than the lighter one, which develops a fibrous texture around its seed if harvesting or consumption is delayed.

 The tuberous part of the root is starchy and eaten like a yam; it can be fried.
 It can be used as pig or cattle fodder.